divertimentos/course-elixir-freecodecamp/README.md

+# Functional Programming With Elixir - Full Course

+## Part 1: Elixir Fundamentals and Data Structures

-# What does Functional Programming mean?
+### What does Functional Programming mean?

 - It means that the program is composed of different functions
 - There is no classes or objects